fuzzylabs/evidently-monitoring-pattern/README.md

 ### Drift Scenario

-Let us now start with a **drift scenario**.
+Next we start with a **drift scenario**.
 The reference dataset and drift dataset come from a different distribution.
 Hence, Evidently library will notice a drift and alert with number of features drifted on the Grafana dashboard.

 ```bash
 python run_demo.py --drift  # press control+c to stop this scenario